jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS WAF.md

   - **AWS WAF doesn't support encryption for AWS Key Management Service keys that are managed by AWS.**

 ![AWS WAF Integrations](/Images/AWSWAFIntegrations.png)

-# 5. AWS Firewall Manager

-- **Manage rules in all accounts of an AWS Organization.**
-- Security policy: common set of security rules:
-  - WAF rules (Application Load Balancer, API Gateways, CloudFront).
-  - AWS Shield Advanced (ALB, CLB, NLB, Elastic IP, CloudFront).
-  - Security Groups for EC2, Application Load BAlancer and ENI resources in VPC.
-  - AWS Network Firewall (VPC Level).
-  - Amazon Route 53 Resolver DNS Firewall.
-  - Policies are created at the region level.
-- **Rules are applied to new resources as they are created (good for compliance) across all and future accounts in your Organization.**

 # 6. WAF vs. Firewall Manager vs. Shield